stacks-network/docs/src/pages/core/naming/comparison.md

 ---
-description: 'Blockstack naming service (BNS)'
+title: Feature comparison
+description: This page describes some other naming systems in comparison to Blockstack.
 ---

 # Naming system feature comparison